pelithne/k8s/workshop.md

 azure-vote-front-848767080-tf34m   1/1       Running   0          31m
 ```

-To manually change the number of pods in the *azure-vote-front* deployment, use the ````kubectl-scale```` command.
+To manually change the number of pods in the *azure-vote-front* deployment, use the ````kubectl scale```` command.
 The following example increases the number of front-end pods to *3*:

 ```console
 kubectl scale --replicas=3 deployment/azure-vote-front
 ```

-Run `kubectl-get` again to verify that Kubernetes creates the additional pods.
+Run `kubectl get` again to verify that Kubernetes creates the additional pods.
 After a minute or so, the additional pods are available in your cluster:

 ```console
 $ kubectl get pods